synadia-io/orbit.js/messagepipeline/README.md

 # MessagePipeline

-The MessagePipeline utility allows you to associate a number of transformations on a received messages.
+The MessagePipeline utility allows you to associate a number of transformations on received messages.
 In HTTP requests are typically processed by a router which dispatches a path within the URL to a handler function.
 Routers typically use Middleware which allows pre-processing of the requests in order to perform an initial validation or transformation of the request.